luben/sctags/README.md

-SCTags is ctags and etags extractor for scala language.
+SCTags is ctags and etags extractor for Scala language

 Usage
 -----